iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Closure Topology.md

 **Remarks**

-A closed set is not neccessarily complete.
+A closed set is not necessarily complete.
 For the set $\mathbb{Q}$ which is not complete, but it still has the epsilon ball intersecting region with itself that is non-zero for very element from it.
-Even worse, the cantour set is a closed set.
+Even worse, the Cantor set is a closed set.
 See more in [[The Cantor Set]].
 A set is closed, if its complement is an open set.